CaptainCrowbar/prion-lib/rs-core/index.md

 The library is written in C++14 (more or less); you will need an up-to-date C++ compiler.
 It has been tested with:

-* Apple Clang/Xcode 9.0 on MacOS
+* Apple Clang/Xcode 9 on MacOS
-* GCC 6.4+ on Linux and Cygwin
+* GCC 6 and 7 on Linux and Cygwin
-* Microsoft Visual Studio 2017.4 on Windows
+* Microsoft Visual Studio 2017 on Windows

 All test builds are made using a strict diagnostic mode (`-Wall -Wextra -Werror` on Clang and GCC, `/W4 /WX /permissive-` on MSVC).